A physical perspective on lithium therapy: What is lithium therapy?

 Bipolar rhythms show strong dampening \cite{rohr_impact_2022} and lower amplitude \cite{mishra_circadian_2021, mccarthy_chronotype_2019} for both stem-cell differentiated neurons and fibroblasts.
 Though the non-responding subgroup performs notably worse than the lithium-responding subgroup, neither the dampening nor the amplitude are improved by long term lithium exposure and therefore not likely to be a target for lithium therapy \cite{mishra_circadian_2021}.
 In single-cell cultures, differentiated neurons from bipolar patients were desynchronized from control populations \cite{mishra_circadian_2021}.
 It is hypothesized that circadian rhythms in bipolar cell populations are less coordinated and have difficulity synchronizing to 'zeitgebers' \cite{mccarthy_genetic_2013}, since lithium exposure improves synchronization in response to change in the growth medium \cite{mccarthy_genetic_2013}.
 Lithium's ability to improve neural synchronization is also seen in electroencephalograms (EEGs) that measure the synchronized activity of large populations of neurons in the cerebral cortex \cite{atagun_brain_2016}.
 Medication-free bipolar patients show decreased amplitudes and reduced coherence in brain oscillations, while brain oscillations in lithium-treated patients are amplified compared to both medication-free subjects and control (see figure \ref{fig:Atagun2016}).\\

 The clear differential effect is seen in the period elongation.
-Pre-treatment, the three subgroups had similar periods in the neuron study, while in fibroblasts, the period was notably longer in the bipolar subgroups, especially so for non-responders.
+Pre-treatment, the three subgroups in the neuron study had similar periods, while in fibroblasts, the period was notably longer in the bipolar subgroups, especially so for non-responders.
 Regardless of the differences between cell-types, chronic lithium treatment prolongs the circadian period of control and lithium-responding subpopulations but have no significant impact on the non-responding group \cite{mccarthy_genetic_2013, mishra_circadian_2021}.\\

 Yet caution should be exercised.
 At higher doses (for fibroblasts: 10 mM - 20 mM, 2-7 days), the period-elongating effect of lithium response increases with lithium concentration \cite{mccarthy_genetic_2013, li_lithium_2012}.
-This is not the case specifically for the lithium-responding bipolar population at low doses (1mM, 5 days).
+This does not seem to be the case specifically for the lithium-responding bipolar population at low doses (1mM, 5 days).
 Here, lithium treatment \textit{shortens} the period of lithium responder fibroblasts \cite{mccarthy_chronotype_2019}.
 Furthermore, \citet{mccarthy_genetic_2013} found increased amplitudes in control fibroblasts at an exposure of 1 mM (7 days) \cite{mccarthy_genetic_2013}, though fibroblasts generally do not respond at this concentration \cite{li_lithium_2012, mishra_circadian_2021}.
 This underlines the difficulty of characterizing lithium response.
-The precise \textit{in vivo} concentration and timing to model the system correctly should be determined.
-To the author's knowledge there are no similar studies in lithium-responsive headaches.\\
+Lithium response is likely a question of dose, duration and metabolic rate.
+The effective metabolic rate might not only depend on the inherent ability to produce a response, but also on the general metabolic rate of the organism, which is susceptible to other variables.
+One such variable is the mental state of the patient.
+In mania, the resting metabolism is elevated \cite{caliyurt_resting_2009}, and simultaneously acute mania can be treated effectively at doses considerably higher than what is recommended for chronic lithium therapy \cite{hsu_differences_2022}.
+To model the system correctly \textit{in vivo}, it is needed not only to monitor lithium concentration and duration of treatment, but also the level of metabolic activity in the sample.\\